 Place-based Investment Commitment

-Health systems sign the Healthcare Anchor Network’s (HAN) Place-based Investment Commitment, and commit to redirecting a portion of their investable assets toward impact investments that are place-based and address community conditions that create racial, economic and environmental disparities.
+Health systems sign the Healthcare Anchor Network’s (HAN) Place-based Investment Commitment, and commit to redirecting a portion of their investable assets toward impact investments that are place-based and address community conditions that create economic, health, and environmental disparities.
 Signatories pledge to allocate at least 1% or $50 million (whichever is less) of long-term reserves or unrestricted investment fund or pool for place-based impact investments to be deployed within five years.

 Impact Workforce Commitment (IWC)